Reviewed By

 Training

-Discover best practices for person-centered dementia care in this 10-module Continuing Education program for administrators, nurses, certified nursing assistants, and staff caring for the elderly.
+Discover best practices for person-centered dementia care in this 10 CEUs Continuing Education program for administrators, nurses, certified nursing assistants, and staff caring for the elderly.

 *Approved by State and National Boards and Associations across the US & 10 CEU Credits